-Officials from the Department of Corrections (DOC) state they cannot predict the number of new commitments which may result from the creation of the offenses(s) outlined in this proposal.
+Officials from the Department of Corrections (DOC) did not respond to our fiscal note request.
+In a similar proposal, the DOC stated they cannot predict the number of new commitments which may result from the creation of the offenses(s) outlined in this proposal.
 An increase in commitments depends on the utilization by prosecutors and the actual sentences imposed by the court.